eliottjohnson/Obsidian-Vault/Fellowship/CCC/Cern Control Center Tips and Tricks.md

 # Cern Control Center Tips and Tricks

-## How to find the calibration curve
+## How to find the calibration curve / transfer function

 Many elements, dipole, quadrupole have calibration curves from current in A to Testla or integrated Field.
 Do find them: